9 Common Skin-Care Ingredients That Are Making You Break Out

 Parabens are a family of chemical compounds used as preservatives.
 They’ll show up on ingredient lists as methylparaben, propylparaben, butylparaben, and ethylparaben.
 Parabens have been used for decades to enhance shelf life, Dr. Hirsch says.
 However, she adds that “data suggests that they can mimic estrogens and interfere with hormone function as a consequence.”
 Hormonal changes may play a role in what causes acne.
 Therefore, you might want to consider preservative-free cosmetics.
 If you do, Dr. Kantor recommends storing them in the refrigerator.
 Preservative-free cosmetics, he explains, “often go bad pretty quickly.”
 Your breakouts might be trying to tell you an ingredient isn’t a good match for your skin.
 Here’s what else your acne breakout is actually telling you.

-- Jane Iredale, founder and president of jane iredale, Great Barrington, MA.
+- Jane Iredale, founder and president of jane iredale, Great Barrington, Massachusetts

 - Mayo Clinic: "Over-the-Counter Acne Products: What Works and Why."